ECE444-2020Fall/project1-plateup-group5-pyromaniacs/README.md

 Refer to https://www.youtube.com/watch?v=0-S5a0eXPoc for a general guide on getting a React Native application going.

 You should be good to go now!

+## Staging Application / Deployment
+Our backend server is hosted on heroku at https://sheltered-thicket-73220.herokuapp.com/.
+Our client application is distributed at https://expo.io/@pyromaniacs/projects/plate-up-uoft-ece444.